95+ Rare colors to intrigue and inspire

 Rare orange colors

-Rare shades of orange include:
+Rare shades of orange

 1. amber – golden yellow-orange, named after fossilized tree sap, which is used to make jewelry